First Published on March 28, 2018

 - Sunscreen with at least 75 SPF – Absolutely essential as owing to the thin air, you will have quite a strong exposure to the sun.
 Most of us had some skin peeling off our noses and foreheads, despite the precautions.

 Pack everything into rolls for a backpack.
 Avoid trolley bags as it is difficult to trudge them around on uneven and high terrain.

-Leh has a good range of hotels – from the expensive 5-star ones to the budget hotels.
-Most of them can be booked online.
+Leh town and Kargil has a good range of hotels – from the expensive 5-star ones to the budget hotels.
+Most of them can be booked online, using the booking resources section.
 However, when it comes to accommodation in places like Hunder, Nubra Valley, Pangong Tso and Tso Moriri, you do not have a lot of choice in terms of the type of stay.
 Most of these places have tented accommodations that you will need to book through a local agent.
 The washrooms and the mess facilities in most of them are quite basic but clean.

 Leh and Kargil have quite a few places to eat out but when you visit the other villages and towns like Nubra Valley and Pangong Lake, you will be at the mercy of the mess.
 The food is quite basic and wholesome here.
 Maggi and Instant Noodles are available in small tents along the roads at various small settlements.
 However, considering how remote these are, it is best to stock up some packaged food with you for the road trip.

 Among the specialty food, don’t forget to try out the momos and the hot piping Thukpa.
-Especially in the cold nights. 😉
+Yak cheese is another local delicacy that I recommend.

 Mobile and Internet connectivity in Ladakh